AlexHelloWorld/FLORA/README.md

                             inputBams

 positional arguments:
-  inputBams             The path to reference gene annotation file in GTF
+  inputBams             The path to a txt file that contains paths to input
-                        format.
-It can be downloaded from gencode website.
+                        bam files separated by the newline character.

 optional arguments:
   -h, --help            show this help message and exit